alan-turing-institute/AutisticaPlatformPrototype/README.md

 ## Development environment

+### pipenv

+Application dependencies are managed using `pipenv`.
+So rather than running application commands directly, run them using `pipenv <COMMAND>`.

+E.g. `python manage.py runserver` is bad (python will complain that dependencies are not installed). `pipenv run python manage.py runserver` is good (`pipenv` is aware of the dependencies, so will serve the application correctly).

+### Docker

 You can develop the application using docker containers, to isolate your development environment from the rest of your machine.